ACDelco: AC Spark Plug Division

 In 1899, Albert Champion came to the U.S. as a champion bicycle racer.
 He founded the Champion Spark Plug Company with the Stranahan brothers in 1905 and began production in 1907.
-In 1908, William C. Durant of the Buick Motor Co.
-Durant asked to see some of his prototypes.
+In 1908, William C. Durant of the Buick Motor Co. asked to see some of Champion's prototypes.
 Buick at that time was using Rajah spark plugs.
 Durant thought they could manufacture spark plugs to Champion's design cheaper than buying them from Rajah, and set Champion up in a workshop in Flint, Michigan as part of the budding auto industry there.

 Champion went to work producing spark plugs to be used in Buick automobiles.
 Champion and Durant formed "Champion Ignition Co."
 Very shortly later, the Stranahan brothers ("Champion Spark Plug Co.") informed them they could not use the name "Champion" as they had it trademarked, so Champion changed the name to Champion's initials, AC Spark Plug.
 In 1927 AC Spark Plugs was bought by General Motors.

 Old GM AC-Delco ad on the side of a building in Ritzville, Washington, U.S.